Javeyn/firstNode/README.md

 ### My Struggles with the project

-This project was a little bit easier for me to grasp, with the exception of the PDF conversions and .gitignore.
+This project was a little bit easier for me to grasp.
 To Psuedo-code it out, I had to ask the user to select a color and to input their username.
 Inquirer helps me take those answers and then run a series of functions.
 It takes the color selection and makes visual changes, and takes the github name and populates 4 fields from data retrieved from your github page.
-It takes all of those fields and then builds an HTML page, and then converts that into a PDF file.
+It takes all of those fields and then builds an HTML page.

+### Callouts
 I had to call on a lot of my fellow students to get help on some of these issues.
 So I want to call out Aslan, Alexa, and Nate for asking my questions before I could!